 Wendy joined the Revolution as a guitarist and played on “Purple Rain,” and Susannah Melvoin signed on as a backup vocalist.
 Susannah also nearly became the princess of the royal court of the Revolution, one of several women who were engaged to be married to Prince without ultimately tying the knot; she is supposedly the inspiration for the Prince song “Nothing Compares 2 U,” made famous in a hit version by Sinéad O’Connor.
 The twins’ brother, Jonathan Melvoin, played percussion on Prince’s “Around the World in a Day” album.
 (He went on to play keyboards with the band Smashing Pumpkins before dying of a heroin overdose in 1996.)

 It turned out to be somewhat fortuitous that Prince chose purple to be his identifying color.
-One might imagine he adopted purple for its association to royalty, which dates back at least as far as King Solomon, who had the artisans of Tyre provide purple fabrics to decorate the Temple.
+One might imagine he adopted purple for its association with royalty, which dates back at least as far as King Solomon, who had the artisans of Tyre provide purple fabrics to decorate the Temple.
 Purple is also a color associated with psychedelia, such as in the Jimi Hendrix song “Purple Haze.”
 But purple would gain additional resonance for Prince later on — in Nazi Germany, prisoners in concentration camps who were members of “non-conformist” religious groups, such as Jehovah’s Witnesses, were required to wear a purple triangle.